 So, what happens when that scapulothoracic bursa becomes inflamed from repetitive overuse or injury?

-Dr. Robert Rolf, a board certified orthopaedic surgeon at Beacon Orthopaedics and Sports Medicine, has compiled a collection of frequently asked questions about scapulothoracic bursitis, also known as Snapping Scapula Syndrome, below.
+Dr. Robert Rolf, a board certified orthopedic surgeon at Beacon Orthopaedics and Sports Medicine, has compiled a collection of frequently asked questions about scapulothoracic bursitis, also known as Snapping Scapula Syndrome, below.
 In this article we’ll go over its cause, symptoms, and treatments.

 If your question is not addressed in the collection below, Dr. Rolf offers free Shoulder Talks at Beacon West.
 If you’re interested in joining one of his shoulder talks, RSVP here and see when the next talk will be held.